Blog

 print(os.environ['MY_VARIABLE']) # Outputs: foo

-In this case, the MY_VARIABLE environment variable is created and set to foo.
-However, this variable will be available for only as long as the current process is running.
+In this example, the MY_VARIABLE environment variable is created and set to foo.
+However, this variable will be available only as long as the current process is running.

-Remember, changes made to the os.environ object are local to the process where they are made.
-If you set an environment variable in your Python script, it will be available to that script and any subprocesses it creates, but it will not be visible in the broader environment or to other unrelated processes.
+Changes made to the os.environ object are local to the process where they are made.
+If you set an environment variable in your Python script, it will be available to that script and any subprocesses it creates.
+However, it will not be visible in the broader environment or to other unrelated processes.

 The scope and lifecycle of environment variables set in this way are limited to the current process where they are assigned.
 As this might be a complicated point, consider our example above.

-Our Python script has set an environment variable called MY_VARIABLE to foo.
-Let’s say we call another Python script and create a subprocess (Process 1).
-This second script will also be able to access MY_VARIABLE.
-But if you tried to access MY_VARIABLE from a different Python script that was not launched by the first script (Process 2) or from the command line after running the script, you would find that MY_VARIABLE is not available - it's not part of the broader environment.
-Both processes however have access to any global variables such as GLOBAL_VARIABLE in the example above.
+A Python script sets an environment variable named MY_VARIABLE to foo.
+If this script calls another Python script and creates a subprocess (Process 1), the second script will also access MY_VARIABLE.
+But if you try to access MY_VARIABLE from a different Python script that was not launched by the first script (Process 2), or from the command line after running the script, MY_VARIABLE will not be available—it is not part of the broader environment.
+Both processes, however, have access to any global variables like GLOBAL_VARIABLE in the example above.

 Scope and lifecycle of environment variables